lebe-dev/s2v/README.md

 [USAGE](USAGE.md) | [HOW IT WORKS](HOW-IT-WORKS.md)

+## Features:

+- Copy secrets from Kubernetes to HashiCorp Vault
+- Generate secret manifest with vault paths as values
+- Append secrets from source vault path to another
+- Update vault paths for given secret manifest file, print results to stdout

 ## Limitations:

 - Only opaque-type secrets are supported
 - Only kv secret storage is supported
-- Generate manifest command:
-  - Secret name format `<SECRET-NAME>-secret`

 ## Data safety